Worldwide HF Communication Today 18th and final edition 2008!

 Unicode: the realization of a revolutionary idea.
 The 18th edition features the very latest script tables, e.g. Arabic with 41 new character codes and Cyrillic with 27 new ones.
 Standard code tables for all major scripts worldwide within a truly universal and simple system for global electronic information exchange.
 33 national alphabets are covered with script samples and screenshots: Arabic Armenian Assamese Azerbaijani Bengali Bopomofo Burmese Chinese Cyrillic Ethiopic Farsi Georgian Greek Gujarati Gurmukhi Hebrew Hindi Japanese Kannada Khmer Korean Lao Latin Malayalam Mongolian Oriya Punjabi Sinhalese Tamil Telugu Thai Tibetan Vietnamese.

-For years, this standard international reference book has been cited by independent authors on several Wikipedia pages.
+For decades, this standard international reference book has been cited by independent authors on several Wikipedia pages.

 the difference between jumping on the bandwagon - and driving it!